Train to teach and make an impact

 United Teaching is the initial teacher training scheme for United Learning, a national group of over 70 schools across England.

 Find out if you're eligible to apply to United Teaching through our Eligibility Quiz.
-It takes about 5 minutes and is a quick way to see whether you meet the requirements.
+It takes about two minutes and is a quick way to see whether you meet the requirements.

 We caught up with trainee Maths teacher Christobel to find out how she's getting on six months into her United Teaching training programme: